-Teen Dating Violence Can Lead To Homicide — Girls Are The Most Common Victims
+Teen Dating Violence Can Lead To Homicide — And Girls Are The Most Common Victims

 It's also important for kids to have many "safe adults" in their lives, adds Bair-Merritt.
 These are adults — parents, teachers, coaches, pastors, grandparents — who the teens feel comfortable with and trust, who they can reach out to during stressful experiences.

-"For young kids, ... safe relationships with adults buffer from stressors," she says.
+"For young kids ... safe relationships with adults buffer from stressors," she says.
 "There's a physical stress buffer for adolescents in having those connections.
 The more [connections], the better."

 And pediatricians have a big role in preventing and intervening in teen dating violence, she writes in the editorial.

-"The American Academy of Pediatrics says we should be talking to teens about relationships and supporting them," says Bair-Merritt.
+"The American Academy of Pediatrics says we should be talking to teens about relationships and supporting them," Bair-Merritt says.
 "We have a fairly good reach.
 Most teens see their pediatrician at least once a year."

 And most children have known their pediatricians for years, so they are more likely to trust them for information about dating relationships, she says.

 Health care professionals should be aware of signs that suggest their teen patients may be in abusive relationships, she writes in the editorial.
-Intimate partner violence has been shown to put teens at increased risk of mental health problems like depression, anxiety and suicidal ideation.
+Intimate partner violence has been shown to put teens at increased risk of mental health problems such as depression, anxiety and suicidal ideation.
 Pediatricians can look for signs of these mental health problems, social isolation and changes in their performance at school.

-Limiting access to guns is also part of the solution, say Capaldi.
-Parents should speak to their kids about gun safety, she says, and ensure that any guns in their own homes are kept in safe places.
+Limiting access to guns is also part of the solution, Capaldi says.
+Parents should speak to their kids about gun safety, she says, and ensure that any guns in their homes are kept in safe places.
 They should also ask their kids if the person they are dating owns or has access to a gun.
 "Making sure guns are safely kept is a huge issue," she says.

-Schools can also be a big part of the solution, says Capaldi.
+Schools can also be a big part of the solution, Capaldi says.

 School nurses and counselors can spot signs of dating abuse and help support the victims, she says.
-Schools that don't have the necessary resources to help should connect victims to community resources, like counseling centers or relevant non-profit organizations.
+Schools that don't have the necessary resources to help should connect victims to community resources, like counseling centers or relevant nonprofit organizations.

 "Schools and school nurses need to know resources in the area," she says.

-There are several evidence-based programs that teach adolescents relationship skills and how to avoid intimate partner violence, notes Adhia.
+There are several evidence-based programs that teach adolescents relationship skills and how to avoid intimate partner violence, Adhia notes.
 The U.S. Centers for Disease Control and Prevention has a list of such programs.

-And there are hotlines specifically for teens facing intimate partner violence, like the National Teen Dating Abuse helpline, adds Bair-Merritt.
+And there are hotlines specifically for teens facing intimate partner violence, such as the National Teen Dating Abuse helpline, adds Bair-Merritt.
 Teenagers can call 1-866-331-9474 or text LOVEIS to 22522 and be connected with a professional trained to gauge whether they are in immediate danger, how scared they are feeling, whether they or their partner have access to firearms and to help individuals get out of unsafe situations.
 Teenagers can also chat with someone for help at loveisrespect.org.